vladen/aeroflow/specifications/readme.md

 <a name="aeroflowfilter-aeroflowfilterconditionnumber"></a>
 ## aeroflow().filter(@condition:number)
-When flow is not empty, emits "next" for each value equal to @condition, then single greedy "done".
+When flow emits several values, emits "next" for each value equal to @condition, then single greedy "done".

 ```js
 return execute(function (context) {